- Written by Dr.Mehmet Demircioglu

 It may also be considered in some patients who want to preserve parts of the donor area from widespread punch extraction, although even that needs to be discussed very carefully.

 A strip procedure still requires serious surgical judgment.
 The strip cannot simply be taken aggressively.
 The width, level, tension, closure, and long-term donor consequences all matter.
+A good strip plan usually favors a conservative strip, careful tension control, and a closure plan that is chosen before the tissue is removed.
 If the strip is removed under excessive tension, if the closure is poorly planned, or if the patient is not selected properly, the scar can become a long-term aesthetic problem.

 I become more cautious about FUT when a patient likes short haircuts, has a tight scalp, has a history of thick or raised scars, already feels anxious about visible evidence of surgery, or may need several future procedures.
 These details can change the whole donor strategy.